 In 1998 Justin Rose announces himself to the golfing world with a memorable hole out at the 72nd hole at Royal Birkdale.
 He would finish as leading amateur.

-Missed his first 21 cuts as a professional but then became European Tour No.1 in 2007 and achieved major glory in the 2013 US Open at Merion, beating Phil Mickelson and Jason Day by two.
+Two months later, following two more second places in the FedEx Cup play-off series, he reached world No 1, then in November regained the spot by winning the Turkish Airlines Open after a play-off with Haotong Li and in January achieved his 10th PGA Tour success at the Farmers Insurance Open.
+Missed his first 21 cuts as a professional, but became European Tour No1 in 2007 and achieved major glory in the 2013 US Open at Merion, beating Phil Mickelson and Jason Day by two.

-Twice a runner-up in the Masters, losing a play-off to Sergio Garcia in 2017, and winner of two World Golf Championships – the Cadillac Championship in 2012 and the 2017 HSBC Champions in China, where he came from eight behind Johnson on the final day.
+Twice a runner-up in The Masters, losing a play-off to Sergio Garcia in 2017, and winner of two World Golf Championships – the Cadillac Championship in 2012 and the 2017 HSBC Champions in China, where he came from eight behind Johnson on the final day.